nachoi1000/rag/README.md

 The application follows these steps to provide responses to your questions:

 1. Document Loading: The app reads multiple PDF or TXT documents and extracts their text content.
+Saver your documents in data folder and click on "Use Local Data" button, or upload documents and click on "Process" button.

 2. Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.